| |

 • You can store this tomato sauce in the refrigerator for a week.
 I usually put it in glass jars.

 • Want spicy vodka pasta sauce?
-Add some red pepper flakes, in my opinion, the more the better.
+Add some crushed red pepper flakes, in my opinion, the more the better.

 • Pasta shapes that I love with this sauce on: anything with ridges, cavatappi, fusilli, rigatoni, ziti, and penne pasta.